leifliddy/asahi-fedora-builder/README.md

    All RPM's signed are signed by a GPG key.
    The repo config can be found here: <https://leifliddy.com/asahi-linux/asahi-linux.repo>
 4. The Fedora kernel config used is nearly identical to the kernel config used by the Asahi Linux project:
-   - A few Fedora-specific modifications were made
+   - Only a few Fedora-specific modifications were made
    <https://github.com/AsahiLinux/PKGBUILDs/blob/main/linux-asahi/config>

 ## Setting up WiFi